ElijahGCHEN/TIL/c++/trivia.md

 - When we call `make_shared`, we must specify the type of object we want to create.
 Like the sequential-container `emplace` members, `make_shared` uses its argumentsto construct an object of the given type.
 It returns a `shared_ptr` that points to the constructed object.
 Ordinarily we use `auto` to make it easier to define an object to hold the result of `make_shared`.

+- The types we can use in a `constexpr` are known as "literal types" because they are simple enough to have literal values.
+The arithmetic, reference and pointer types are literal types.